NOW ACCEPTING NEW PATIENTS!

 Dental Care

 Like humans, dental care is an important aspect of an animal’s life.
 Daily brushing of teeth and yearly dentals or checkups can be very beneficial for your pet.
-It can not only prevent diseases but also keep your pet happy and healthy for a better future.
-Cats use their mouths for all sorts of things like defence, eating, playing and even hunting.
-This means your pet is exposed to all sorts of materials and bacteria that can over time develop dental disease.
+Routine dental care can prevent disease and keep your pet happy and healthy for a better future.
+Our pets use their mouths for a variety of activities such as defence, eating, playing, and hunting.
+From this your cat is exposed to many materials and bacteria that can lead to the development of dental disease.

 What is involved in a dental cleaning?

 Dental cleanings are performed by a veterinary technician, while the patient is under full anesthetic.
-This is to ensure the safety of the patient, staff and to allow the technician to complete an oral health assessment.
-All patients are provided with full anesthetic monitoring and the proper pain management.
-All teeth all scaled to remove any tartar or plaque buildup and are then checked for any root exposures or loose teeth that may need to be removed.
+This is to ensure the safety of the patient and staff and allows the technician to complete an oral health assessment.
+All patients are provided with full anesthetic monitoring and proper pain management.
+All teeth are scaled to remove any tartar or plaque buildup and are then checked for root exposures or loose teeth that may need to be removed.
 The teeth are then polished to give them a better look and shine.
 If an extraction of a broken or painful tooth is required, this would be performed by a veterinarian.

 • Sensitivity around the mouth